Data-Driven Insights with MATLAB Analytics: An Energy Load Forecasting Case Study

 MATLAB provides many techniques for modeling data.
 If we know how different parameters influence the energy load, we might use statistics or curve fitting tools to model the data with linear or nonlinear regression.
 If there are many variables, the underlying system is particularly complex, or the governing equations are unknown, we could use machine learning techniques such as decision trees or neural networks.

 Since load forecasting involves complex systems with many variables to be considered, we’ll opt for machine learning—specifically, supervised learning.
 In supervised learning, a model is developed based on historical input data (the temperature) and output data (the energy load).
 After the model is trained, it is used to predict future behavior.
-For energy load forecasting, we can use a neural network and Neural Network Toolbox™ to complete these steps.
+For energy load forecasting, we can use a neural network and Deep Learning Toolbox™ to complete these steps.
 The workflow is as follows:

 Use the Neural Fitting app in MATLAB to: